Eye Care for Patients with Diabetes

 To prevent or slow the development of diabetic retinopathy, the patient should receive proper eye care and control blood sugar, blood pressure and cholesterol levels.
 The patient should also have an eye examination at least once a year by an ophthalmologist.

-Ophthalmologist Thomas Marvelli offers quality eye care for patients with diabetes at all three of his office locations in Hurst, Mansfield and Ft.
+Ophthalmologist Thomas Marvelli offers quality eye care for patients with diabetes at his two office locations in Hurst and Ft.
 Worth, Texas.

 Treatment for Diabetes Related Eye Disease